Company: Norfolk Public Schools

 Location: Norfolk, Virginia, United States

-Latisha Barnes, Counselor at Norfolk Public Schools, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in education administration.
+Claudette Woodhouse, MSEd, Teacher at Norfolk Public Schools, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in public education.

 For more information, please visit: